Free Shipping with Orders Over $150 (excludes orders with D8 products)

 Approximately 90% of women experience PMS symptoms that range from mild to serious.
 It can be anything from irritability, headaches, and mood swings to severe period cramps and vomiting.
 Some women can do everyday activities, while some can’t get up from bed.
 There are many remedies, but the truth is that there isn’t a one-size-fits-all approach when it comes to menstrual-related symptoms.

-CBD is already known for its anti-inflammatory properties and pain relief, so why wouldn’t it work for menstrual cramps?
+CBD is often studied for its calming and balancing properties, so why wouldn’t it work for menstrual cramps?
 Let’s start with why we get period cramps in the first place.

 Prostaglandin chemicals are the main culprit for period cramps.
 Our body produces it to help the womb tighten in order to shed the uterus lining.
 The more prostaglandin there is, the greater the severity of period cramps.

-CBD products can help manage the severity of period cramps and help your mind & body relax.
+CBD products may help take the edge off cycle-related discomfort and support a more relaxed state of mind and body.
 A recent study shows that CBD helps with both psychological symptoms of PMS (Solowij et al., 2018) and physical such as menstrual cramps (Reiman et al., 2017).

 Now that we know that CBD can potentially help you with cramps, let’s see the main benefits of using it instead of other remedies.